ECHO Tour℠ — Exploring Careers & Healthcare Opportunities

 💡 “I now know what I want to do for my career.”

-That’s the kind of impact we aim for—and this year’s Snohomish County ECHO Tour℠ delivered.
-In March 2025, we welcomed 273 students from 19 schools across Snohomish County to explore careers in healthcare through hands-on activities, real-world conversations, and one-on-one connections with local professionals.
+That’s the kind of impact we aim for—and the 2025-26 Snohomish County ECHO Tour℠ delivered.
+Throughout the 2025-26 school year, we welcomed 335 students from 20 schools across Snohomish County over two ECHO Tour events to explore careers in healthcare through hands-on activities, real-world conversations, and one-on-one connections with local professionals.

 ECHO Tour student feedback says it all: